 1.5 VS 4.0

 In other words, smaller pixel pitch such as 1.5 mm stands for much better resolution compared to 4.0 mm pixel pitch which was pretty much standard years ago.
 This is simply due to the fact that optional viewing distance differs according to pitch or the point at which the fidelity of image is retained as when viewers move closer the quality of the image would decrease or appear pixelated with 4.0 mm pixel pitch.

 For instance, displays that provide interactive solutions would require a low pixel pitch in order to be able to present crisp images for audiences who are usually just a few feet away as opposed to large LED screen that are propped up at arenas or auditoriums which could escape graininess caused by higher pixel pitch such as 4.0 mm due to the distance between the audience and the screen.

 Indoor LED Display

-Another reason behind LEDs popularity can be attributed to its versatility as over the years LEDs have been meticulously perfected and these days are able to be placed outdoors, coupled with interactive technology and are able to perform without fluctuation in just about any climate regardless of temperature or varying humidity levels.
+Another reason for the popularity of LEDs can be attributed to their versatility.
+Over the years LEDs have been meticulously perfected and these days they’re able to be placed outdoors, coupled with interactive technology and are able to perform reliably in just about any climate, regardless of temperature or varying humidity levels.

 The robustness of LED displays regardless of their pitch whether they are 1.0 mm, 1.5 mm, 2.0 mm, 2.5 mm, 3.0 mm or 4.0 mm, they have been made to withstand just about any climate conditions making them ideal for both indoor or outdoor environments.